 Credit Risk - State law limits investments as noted above (N.J.S.A.
 40A:5-15.1).
 The District does not have an investment policy that would further limit its investment choices.
+As of December 31, 2012, the District's investments in Lincoln Financial, a subsidiary of Lincoln National Corporation, was rated Baa2 by Moody's Investors Service.

 Concentration of Credit Risk - The District places no limit in the amount the District may invest in any one issuer.
+More than five (5) percent of the District's investments are in Lincoln Financial.
+These are 100% of the District's investments.